Monesh-97/VRD-and-SGG-using-Bi-GRU/README.md

 ```

 ## Run Demo file in colab :

+I.First Unzip the Project_Final.zip file where you can get the Project_Final.ipython file to get the programs

-Follow the following steps to run the program :
+II.Follow the following steps to run the program :

 1.clone the repository.
 2.move out the files according to the screenshot shows the places.
-3.install octave using.
+3.install octave  in colab using.
 ```
 !apt install octave
 ```